 \section{Frattini subring}

-\begin{definition} The \emph{Frattini} subring $\Phi(\gk)$ of a connected ranked Lie ring $\gk$ is the intersection of all the proper definable connected maximal subrings. \end{definition} Notice that contrary to the analogous notion in group theory, the Frattini subring is not necessarily an ideal. \begin{fait} Let $\gk$ be a connected ranked Lie ring, and $\hk\sqsubseteq \gk$, a definable subring such that $\gk=\Phi(\gk)+\hk$.
-Then $\gk=\hk$. \end{fait} The following proposition shows that the Frattini subring of a ranked connected soluble Lie ring is in fact an ideal; we adapt \cite[Lemma 3.4]{BG} to our context. \begin{proposition} Let $\gk$ be a connected soluble ranked Lie ring such that $\gk'$ is nilpotent.
+\begin{definition} The \emph{Frattini} subring $\Phi(\gk)$ of a connected ranked Lie ring $\gk$ is the intersection of all the proper definable connected maximal subrings. \end{definition} Notice that contrary to the analogous notion in group theory, it is not obvious that the Frattini subring is in fact an ideal. \begin{fait} Let $\gk$ be a connected ranked Lie ring, and $\hk\sqsubseteq \gk$ a definable subring such that $\gk=\Phi(\gk)+\hk$.
+Then $\gk=\hk$. \end{fait} The following proposition shows that the Frattini subring of a connected soluble ranked Lie ring is an ideal; we adapt \cite[Lemma 3.4]{BG} to our context. \begin{proposition} Let $\gk$ be a connected soluble ranked Lie ring such that $\gk'$ is nilpotent.
 Then $\Phi(\gk)$ is an ideal of $\gk$. \end{proposition}